 - I’ve organized oils and such next to the stove with a thrift store tray for awhile, but only recently added the little bowls for kosher salt and coarse ground pepper.
 Let me just say, oh my goodness – such a small thing makes cooking that much easier!
 I never knew – no more shaking trying to get the seasonings out or having the container fog up with steam.
-Try it and see what I mean.
+Try it and see what I mean!

 - The lids on our dry goods storage jars (old restaurant pickle jars, by the way) have always been green, but they clashed with the sugar container green when I put them together on the butler’s pantry area.
 Since I had added the chalkboard tags a while ago, I repainted the lids black to coordinate.
 Nice, huh?
 Little things often work to bring things together.

-So, ready for the grand total? $1,165.00 (I’m adding $1 for the pendant shade I revamped, in case you take the time to add it up!)
+(I’m adding $1 for the pendant shade I revamped, in case you take the time to add it up!)

 Whew, if you’ve stuck with me this long – thank you – tell me, what is your favorite part of our redone kitchen?
 Anything you can use for your own kitchens?

 Disclosure: this post contains affiliate links and by clicking on them you help support AOC at no extra cost to you – thanks so much!
-(Oh, and you can always read our entire disclosure page here.)
+Plus you can trust I’ll only share what I love.
+(You can always read our entire disclosure page here.)